laviniamnedelea/Elpaso-app/README.md

       - POSTGRES_PASSWORD=postgres
       - POSTGRES_DB=elpaso

+   - .env.local: Create a Web Firebase project with localhost/elpaso.zapto.org Authorised domains and generate the SDKs.
+These will provide all the information for the required fields, apart from  REACT_APP_CLIENT_ID.
+This field corresponds to the GOOGLE_OAUTH2_CLIENT_ID set in .env.dev

    - firebase-config.json:  Similar to the Google Cloud Storage generation, go to the firebase console to Settings > Service Accounts, generate a new private key and it will be automatically downloaded.
 Rename it to `firebase-config.json`.
 For more information, read [here](https://firebase.google.com/docs/admin/setup).

-   - .env.local: Create a Web Firebase project and generate the SDKs.
-These will provide all the information for the required fields, apart from  REACT_APP_CLIENT_ID.
-This field corresponds to the GOOGLE_OAUTH2_CLIENT_ID set in .env.dev

    - .env.sematext: adding Sematext monitoring is not mandatory, especially because it is not a free service.
 However, if you do wish to add it refer to [this](https://sematext.com/docs/agents/sematext-agent/containers/installation/) tutorial.
 Otherwise, remove the sematext container from the docker-compose-stack.